dnlvarga/dnlvarga.github.io/Web/burpsuite.md

 - There is a Decoder tab in Burp [CTRL+E].
 Here we can quickly encode or decode however we want.
 - You can also use Burp Inspector which can be found in various places like Burp Proxy or Burp Repeater.

+# Web Fuzzing
+We can go to the Proxy History, locate our request, then right-click on the request and select Send to Intruder, or use the shortcut [CTRL+I] to send it to Intruder.
+We can then go to Intruder by clicking on its tab or with the shortcut [CTRL+SHIFT+I], which takes us right to Burp Intruder.
+- We can place payload position pointers, which are the points where words from our wordlist will be placed and iterated over.
+We will need to select a part of the request as the payload position, by either wrapping it with § or by selecting the part and clicking on the Add § button.
+- Select an Attack Type.
+- Configure the payloads on the Payloads part.
+- Start the attack.